 With the exponential rise in the IT industry and growing technological advancements, new security challenges are emerging, which need to be addressed on time.
 Rising Cybersecurity threats and internet penetration are some of the major factors driving cybersecurity adoption in North America.
 The advent of digital technology has stirred revolution in the IT world, but at the same time, it has created some insecurities.
 Considering this, the National Security Agency (NSA) in the U.S. plans to create a cybersecurity arm starting this October.
 This cybersecurity directorate will help the U.S. to fight against foreign antagonists.
 The agency aims to align defensive and offensive operations and will further increase focus on cybersecurity threats in the U.S. Several enterprises in the U.S. are likely to adopt security solutions, tools, and technologies to protect and secure the critical information and the increasing frequency of cyber-attacks.
 For instance, Symantec develops a threat detection technology to help customers detect targeted cyber-attacks by leveraging on machine learning.

 11 years ago, it was Lehman Brothers who triggered the financial crisis in the banking space.
 With the help of risk managers, central bankers, and regulators, banks were able to withstand this financial shock.
 But now, cyber-attack is the next shock that can hit the banking firms, IT companies, healthcare and other sectors in North America.
 Companies need to be prepared to curtail such attacks and before systems breakdown, companies should have recovery strategies in their repository to take immediate action.
+No doubt, cyber security is a fast-growing industry.
+Many people are taking the Cyber Security course to start a career in the cybersecurity field.

 Adoption of Artificial Intelligence to Help Evolve Cyber Security Landscape in North America